 Tessellations in nature is an excellent art work integrating math in it.

 So, the CLASSROOMS would take no time to turn into ART studios when we integrate Mathematics and make learning more interesting for students.
-This we have experimented in our school and found it makes students love math and not consider it as a challenging subject.
+This we have experimented at our school in Chennai and found it makes students love math and not consider it as a challenging subject.